 However, trauma takes many forms such as seeing a friend overdose, a death of a loved one, a contentious divorce, sexual assault, or being homeless.
 Among adults, one study found that for individuals with substance use disorder (SUD), 37 percent also had post-traumatic stress disorder (PTSD) and 97 percent had “trauma exposure.”

-Recovery Centers of America’s (“RCA”) Trauma and SUD expert Trish Caldwell believes that those who struggle with an alcohol or drug addiction and who have also experienced some type of trauma in their lives need specialized treatment to address both their trauma and addiction.
+Recovery Centers of America’s (“RCA”) Trauma and SUD experts believe that those who struggle with an alcohol or drug addiction and who have also experienced some type of trauma in their lives need specialized treatment to address both their trauma and addiction.
 “Trauma in its many forms causes changes in brain chemistry which can make people more vulnerable to addiction.
 This change in physiology affects the functioning of the brain and special care with specific components is required to help these patients.”

 The new “Breaking Free Trauma Track” at Recovery Centers of America at Lighthouse, in Mays Landing, NJ, is a four-week trauma course that runs alongside of addiction treatment.
 All staff at RCA Lighthouse are trauma-informed, whether in the Trauma track or the standalone SUD program, receiving specific training on how to respond to the symptoms of a trauma-impacted person.
 Care for traumatized patients in the Breaking Free track goes substantially further by providing individual and group therapy sessions run by specially-trained Certified Clinical Trauma Professionals.
 Meditation, mindfulness, trauma-informed yoga for body awareness and breathing, and other evidence-based trauma treatments are included to help patients move beyond their traumatic event in conjunction with substance use disorder treatment.

 “Breaking Free” patients in the inpatient trauma track will learn to:

 - Understand and deal with trauma flashbacks and triggers